 Watch the video to see how you can make these treats yourself.
 I even show you how I created the backdrop for my pictures.

-To make these Rice Krispies Treat Chicks you’ll need the following items you can find on Amazon.
-If you use the links below I receive a small commission at no additional cost to you, so thanks!
+To make these Rice Krispies Treat Chicks you’ll need the following items you can find on Amazon (commission earned for sales).

 - 10.5 ounces marshmallows